Compute state-space model of linear electrical circuit

 Electrical Specialized Power Systems library.
 For example, using

 The linear circuit can contain any combination of voltage and current sources, RLC branches, multiwinding transformers, mutually coupled inductances, and switches.
 The state variables are inductor currents and capacitor voltages.

 The state-space representation (matrices A,B,C,D, and vector

-or power electronic switches, transformer saturation, machines, distributed
+elements (mechanical or power electronic switches, transformer saturation, machines,

 These Simulink models are interfaced with the linear circuit through voltage outputs and current inputs of the state-space model.
 You can find the models of the nonlinear elements provided with Simscape Electrical software in the Specialized Power Systems library.